AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

 Introduction to Accessibility Checks (1/2)
 --------------------------------------------

-* The depth of an object depends on its nesting within declarative scopes
+* The :dfn:`depth` of an object depends on its nesting within declarative scopes

    .. code:: Ada